Brexit – advice and support for staff

 What is the University doing to plan for Brexit?

-- Advise the PO on challenges and opportunities likely to arise from Brexit, model scenarios which might impact fees, funding, research bids and immigration statuses and advise on changes which may be required to the university Strategic Plan.
+We regularly examine the challenges and opportunities likely to arise from Brexit, model scenarios which might impact fees, funding, research bids and immigration statuses and consider changes which may be required to the university Strategic Plan.

-- Lead lobbying of the UK and Scottish Governments and the EU to ensure the voices of St Andrews staff and students are heard at the highest levels of Brexit decision-making.
+We have a programme of regular, active lobbying of the UK and Scottish Governments and the EU, to ensure the voices of St Andrews staff and students are heard at the highest levels of Brexit decision-making.

 Should I still apply for European Union research funding?

 Yes.
 The UK Government has stated that the result of the referendum has no immediate effect on those applying to or participating in Horizon 2020, or those whose research proposals are currently being considered.
 UK researchers and businesses should continue to apply to the programme in the normal way.

 We expect that the future of UK access to European Union research and innovation thinking and funding after the UK has left the EU will be a matter for detailed discussions and a key negotiating point for the UK Government now that it has formally signalled its intention to take the UK out of the EU.

 Along with other Scottish and UK universities, St Andrews will lobby strongly on the importance of maintaining access to the European research sector and viable funding streams, and the benefits to Europe of continued links with high-quality, research-active centres like St Andrews.